FarronF/limerick-council-meetings/meetings/2021/06/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th May 2021.md

 Vacant B&R and SHIP properties, also vacant Voids 2021 and properties funded by TAP

-are vacant because works are not completed yet.---
+are vacant because works are not completed yet.
+---
 3

 **5.Question submitted by Councillor C. Sheehan**